binnes/esp8266Workshop/docs/part3/INTERVAL.md

 - The result is passed in a ```msg.payload.Seconds``` JSON Object to a **Switch** node which tests if the number entered is equal to or greater than Zero.
 - The ```msg.payload``` is reformatted in a **Change** node using the JSONata Expression editor into a JSON Object ```{"Interval":msg.payload.Seconds}```
 - The resulting JSON Object is passed to an **mqtt out** node.
 - The topic configured in the **mqtt out** node specifies the device to receive the command.
-In many circumstances it is not alwa

 ### Step 4 - Send MQTT Commands using the **MQTT Out** Node